 The main problem with personal loans for college students is that they can be expensive.
 Since college students typically have lower credit scores, banks view them as a higher risk.
 This then gives the bank the freedom to charge high interest rates for these loans.
 Do you really want to be paying for your college groceries and rent way into your 30s?

 Most personal loans for students will also require a cosigner.
 For some students, it is easy to secure a worthy cosigner, while others students will have hard time finding the ideal candidate.
 Personal loans might require students to also show proof of adequate income, which might also present a problem for many students.

 Unfortunately, high educational costs today mean that many students will graduate with debt.
 For a student with few financial options, a personal loan might be necessary to be able to concentrate on schoolwork and focus on obtaining a college degree.

 Once students hit their annual borrowing limits on the most affordable student loans, they often turn to federal PLUS loans.
 PLUS loans are available to graduate students and parents of undergraduates, and you the only borrowing limits is your school’s cost of attendance, minus other aid you’ve already received.

 One problem with PLUS loans is that they carry the highest interest rates and fees of any federal student loan.
 Make sure you understand their pros and cons before resorting to PLUS loans.

 Private student loans for personal expenses

-A personal loan for students might be necessary, but it is better to scour the available private student loans first find the right loan that meets your needs now and in the future.
+In the end, you may find a personal loan for students to be a necessary last resort.
+It’s a good idea to compare your other — including PLUS loans and private student loans — to find the right loan that meets your needs now and in the future.

-To learn more about private student loans and compare rates, visit Credible.
+To learn more about private student loans and personal loans and compare rates, visit Credible.